 Keeping cool.
 Transitioning from the body into the world marks quite often a change in temperature and a temporary change in temperament.
 The dyed yarn symbolises the transitioning from one space to another, and is knit in a loose manner to allow air to circulate freely when wrapped around the body.
 The blanket was made for a friend in the early stages of second gestation.
 The blanket was made to be a shared item between the siblings, to keep cool and also protected in the humid Korean summers.

-Florence Mohair Wrap, 2016, single coloured mohair.
-This work was gifted.
+Gottardo Florence Mohair, 2016, single coloured mohair.
+Gifted.

 A mother and her daughter will share so much.
 This wrap was made to function both as blanket, as scarf, shawl, and represent the bond between a mother and daughter.

-In beginning to thinking about fibres art as a means to materialise the ineffible.
+In beginning fibres art appeared a means to materialise the ineffable.

 Handmade Pillows.
 Working with found materials from my Oma.
 She had fabrics and buttons I had never seen.
 Have never made a pillow case before, I sewed the edges by hand and made button holes and fasteners so they could be washed by hand.